Review: Why Gluu Ger? Why not!

 3) Neutral Expression face for use with helmet

-4) Grimace face for use with helmet
+4) An alternate expression face for use with helmet (Adam gets a grimace)

 5) Skull for use with helmet